czHeso/PoliceRP_Plugin/README.md

 **Overview**

-The PoliceRP plugin has been updated with additional commands for better server management.
-This plugin provides a simple punishment system for PoliceRP servers in Minecraft.
-It includes commands to report offenses, release players from jail, recruit players into the police force, and remove players from the police force.
+The PoliceRP plugin has undergone recent updates, introducing new commands to enhance server management.
+This plugin provides a straightforward punishment system for PoliceRP servers in Minecraft, featuring commands for reporting offenses, releasing players from jail, recruiting and removing players from various factions.

 **Features**